sifteo/thundercracker/docs/doxygen/src/execution_env.md

 Sifteo applications run on the Sifteo Base, a (very) small mobile device with limited resources.

 ## Read-Write Data (RAM)
 Applications have a total of @b 32K RAM available, including static allocations and the stack.
-Dynamic memory allocation is not (yet) supported.
+Dynamic memory allocation is not available.

 ### Stack
 The size of the stack is equal to the total RAM available (32K) minus the total size of your application's static allocations.